Please note that this policy was last updated on 10th January 2022.

 Freelancers will also be expected to wear a face-covering (except for when eating) and to carry hand-sanitiser at all times indoors.
 Freelance crew are also encouraged to maintain social distancing of 2 metres and regularly wash / sanitise their hands.
 Any equipment belonging to MidgieBite Media must be wiped down before and after use.

 We will also ask freelance crew to self-certify that neither they or anyone in their household has shown any symptoms of Covid-19 within the last 7-14 days, and to take a PCR or lateral flow test prior to the shoot.
 We may also ask crew to complete a health self-certification document (to be completed daily before coming on set).

 Editing & Delivery

 Our editing and delivery process typically takes place remotely and is unlikely to be impacted by the pandemic.

 On occasion, clients sit with us on location to review drafts of edits.
 We continue to discourage this, and will aim to arrange a video conference call with screen sharing in the first instance.

 As MidgieBite Media often works with freelance film crew on projects, we are asking all freelancers to complete this course and provide proof of certification prior to working with us on set.

 We continue to closely monitor and follow the Scottish Government’s general guidance on coronavirus, which can be found online here.
 The guidance continues to be updated and revised, and we would encourage everyone to continue to monitor the guidance regularly.

-Of course, we occasionally film in other parts of the UK as well.
-If filming outside of Scotland, we will follow any additional local guidance for other parts of the UK where they apply.
+We occasionally work outside of Scotland throughout the rest of the UK.
+If working outside of Scotland, we will follow any additional local guidance for other parts of the UK where they apply.